 All-Clad Copper Core 10-Piece Cookware Set

-We started with best selling cookware sets from major retailers like Amazon, Bed, Bath & Beyond, Macy’s, Walmart, Crate & Barrel, and Williams Sonoma.
-We wound up with 66 contenders ranging from 5-18 pieces, with a variety of construction materials and an even greater variety of price tag.
+We started with bestselling cookware sets from major retailers like Amazon, Bed, Bath & Beyond, Macy’s, Walmart, Crate & Barrel, and Williams Sonoma.
+We wound up with 66 contenders ranging from 5-18 pieces, with a variety of construction materials and an even greater variety of price tags.
 Our cheapest sets started at $40 while our most expensive reached a whopping $2,000.

 “A set is only a good buy if it contains all the pieces that you need.”